ilit/ilit-cir-sim/README.md

  Diode model is piecewise linear model.
 Implemented in tests.
 Dynamic components:
  Capacitor and Inductor models are linear.
 Implemented in tests.
+ Alternating voltage source is also implemented in test.

 Glossary:
 Most terms come from the book "Circuit Simulation - Farid N. Najm - 2010".